Absence of Change

 f.temp AS temp

-We will use the Visual Studio extension debug feature to check our query.
+The VS Code extension allows you to debug queries and see their live result set.
 Open freezer-query.yaml in the editor, and click the Debug action.

 This will open a window that will render a table with the live result set of the query.